-It’s almost that time again…The world’s largest three-day Irish Festival is celebrating 29 years, and it’s one month away!
-We’re looking forward to the Irish atmosphere, festival food and the awesome lineup of bands and performers while spending the weekend with 100,000 of our closest friends.
-Know before you go with this schedule to plan your days and make traveling a breeze.
+It’s almost that time again…The world’s largest three-day Irish Festival is back!
+We’re looking forward to the Irish atmosphere, festival food and the awesome lineup of entertainment while spending the weekend with 100,000 of our closest friends.
+Here's everything you need to know before you go to the Dublin Irish Festival.

 What to expect:

-Location/Duration: 6780 Coffman Rd | August 5, 6 & 7
+Location/Hours: Coffman Park, 5600 Post Road | August 5, 6 & 7

 Thursday, August 4: Kickoff the weekend with the IGS Energy Dublin Irish Festival 5K and Kids Dash.
 Stay in Downtown Dublin after the race and enjoy live entertainment throughout Historic Dublin and Bridge Park.
 Don't forget to grab your DORA cup to sip, stroll and stay a while.
 Click HERE for the schedule and 5K ticketing.